brendt/stitcher.io/src/content/book/01-domains.md

 }
 ```

-Note that I also have a `\Support` root namespace, which for now you can think of a the dumping ground for all little helpers that don't belong anywhere.
+Note that I also have a `\Support` root namespace, which for now you can think of as the dumping ground for all little helpers that don't belong anywhere.

 Next, we need to re-register the `\App` namespace, since Laravel will use it for several things internally.